 - Take advantage of the hiring summer slow down.
 Get educated, up your design skill set and network.

-- This is the perfect time to take an online courses like to get yourself up to date with the latest tools, methods, techniques and trends.
+- This is the perfect time to take an online course in UX/UI like this to get yourself up to date with the latest tools, methods, techniques and trends.

 - Join design communities, network and go to conferences.